 28 Jun Cowl Drape Dress – First Sample

-Posted at 12:40h in Creative Pattern Making, Fitting Patterns, Intermediate, Pattern Making Instructions, Pattern Puzzles, Sewing Pattern Alterations 0 Comments
+Posted at 12:40h in Fitting Patterns, Garment Construction, Pattern Puzzles 0 Comments

 And now I’m ready to return to this little wonder!
 From the original Pattern Puzzle post I’ve made an initial sample in calico to check the design and fit of this new design.
 Throughout this post I’ll share each stage of the pattern alterations that I hope will end up in a delightful pattern.

 The reason we use calico for first samples is that it’s largely unforgiving and reveals all the potential flaws in the design and fit of all our new ideas.
 The immediate issues in this sample are design based.
 I think there is too much fabric in the cowl drape at the neckline and that the waterfall feature is a little over the top considering all the other design features on this dress.

 The smaller, but equally important issues are the pointy effect of the cap sleeves, the way the back neck is sitting and the lack of definition in the waist shaping.
 The solutions are to shape the cap sleeve over the shoulder joint, remove the excess length from the back neckline and introduce some extra darting through the waistline.

 And finally to get rid of the waterfall drape on the front left panel.
 You’ll see from the images that I also have to fit the left side panel over the front thigh to maintain the fit in the design that keeps the drape in place.